UniBucAlert/bubble/README.md

 In other words, ***Bubble*** is all about **live texting**, reproducing a normal conversation in the online setting.

-The user will, therefore, see exactly what the response is, ever since by the interlocutor types the first character.
+The user will, therefore, see exactly what the response is, ever since the interlocutor types its first character.